Intro to Ceph

 find, etc.) without placing an enormous burden on the Ceph Storage Cluster.

 Ceph stores data as objects within logical storage pools.
-Using the CRUSH algorithm, Ceph calculates which placement group should contain the object, and further calculates which Ceph OSD Daemon should store the placement group.
+Using the CRUSH algorithm, Ceph calculates which placement group (PG) should contain the object, and which OSD should store the placement group.
 The CRUSH algorithm enables the Ceph Storage Cluster to scale, rebalance, and recover dynamically.

 To begin using Ceph in production, you should review our hardware recommendations and operating system recommendations.